 #2 Alfred Nicholas Memorial Garden, Dandenong Ranges

-The Alfred Nicholas Memorial Garden is renowned for its extensive water features.
+This garden dates back to the early 20th century and is renowned for its extensive water features.
 Follow the path down to the ornamental lake at the centre of the garden with its cute boathouse.
 The highlights of the garden change from season to season, with rhododendrons and azaleas during the spring, while the Autumn months see a blaze of colour from the maples and beeches.

 While in the area, also visit the George Tindale Memorial Gardens.
-Located further along the same road, these dog-friendly gardens in the Dandenong Ranges are also open to the public daily with no entry fee, and dogs allowed on a leash.
+Located further along the same road, these gardens are also open to the public daily with no entry fee and allow dogs on a leash, although I didn’t think they were as spectacular.

 #3 Royal Botanic Gardens Victoria, Melbourne